RKKPdk/Demo-Branches-Merge-PullRequests/README.md

 # HelloWorld
 This is the initial repository.
-It can also be used for testing purpose.
-However on this repository protective rules have been applied to the master branch.
-Hence this repository requires its users to follow rules related to branching and merging branches.
+This purpose of this repository is to train branching, merging and pull request techniques.
+The main branch of this repository is protected.
+In order to work with this branch the users have to follow following protocol:
+1. clone the development branch
+2. make desired changes to developement branch.
+3. make pull request (PR) to developement branch
+4. assign reviewer to pull request
+5. when the reviewer has approved the PR the its becomes possible to merge development branch into master branch